 Due to the nature of offshore accidents, there are a number of state and federal laws that might apply to your case.
-For this reason, it’s important—even more so than in most other personal injury cases—to hire an experienced attorney.
+For this reason, it's important—even more so than in most other personal injury cases—to hire an experienced Texas accident and injury attorney.

 In most cases (no matter what law applies), you'll have to show that someone else's negligence caused your accident in order to recover damages.
 The exception is federal and state workers' compensation statutes, under which it's not necessary to prove that anyone was at fault for your injury.

 Here's a quick look at some of the laws that might apply to your case:

 - The Texas Water Safety Act addresses the duties of boat operators.

 - The Texas Workers' Compensation Act provides benefits to employees of covered entities injured while at work regardless of fault.
 The Texas Workers' Compensation Act also provides compensation to certain family members of individuals killed while working regardless of fault.

 - Texas wrongful death laws provide compensation to certain surviving family members.